desmonHak/kernel-callback-removal/ETWTIBypass/Readme.md

 fffff806`8f880394 4156            push    r14
 fffff806`8f880396 4157            push    r15
 fffff806`8f880398 4883ec70        sub     rsp,70h
-<span style="color: green;">fffff806`8f88039c 4c8b15b5dfc700  mov     r10,qword ptr [nt!EtwThreatIntProvRegHandle (fffff806`904fe358)]</span>
+<mark>fffff806`8f88039c 4c8b15b5dfc700  mov     r10,qword ptr [nt!EtwThreatIntProvRegHandle (fffff806`904fe358)]</mark>
-fffff806`8f8803a3 <span style="color: red;">458be9</span>          mov     r13d,r9d
+fffff806`8f8803a3 <mark>458be9</mark>          mov     r13d,r9d
-fffff806`8f8803a6 <span style="color: red;">488be9</span>          mov     rbp,rcx
+fffff806`8f8803a6 <mark>488be9</mark>          mov     rbp,rcx
 fffff806`8f8803a9 4d85d2          test    r10,r10
 </pre>

-and so now, we need to do a binary search to find the handle, and for the binary search we can use the opcode highlighed in red and start the search for the exported function `nt!KeInsertQueueApc`.
+and so now, we need to do a binary search to find the handle, and for the binary search we can use the opcode highlighed (458be9 and 488be9) and start the search for the exported function `nt!KeInsertQueueApc`.

 After getting the address of the handle, we just use our Read / Write primitive to enumerate the field and overwrite it.